semaphoreci/semaphore/docs/docs/reference/env-vars.md

 - **Environment variable**: `SEMAPHORE_GIT_REF`
 - **Example**: `refs/heads/master`

-The name of Git reference to the commit that the job is using.
+The name of Git references the commit that the job is using.

 ### Git Reference Type {#git-reference-type}